TheOneTAR/CourseAssignments/README.md

-# PDXCodeGuild's Grading Rubric
+# PDXCodeGuild's Assignment Grading Rubric

+Each assignment is worth a percentage of your final grade in the course.
+The exact value of that percentage depends on the difficulty, scale, and overall complexity of the assignment.
+Your final evaluation score at PDXCodeGuild is based on your assignment performance, Capstone project, and peer reviews.

-The following items are evaluated for all assignments submitted for grading to PDX Code Guild on a Pass, Fail, or Pass with Distinction basis.
+The following items are evaluated for all assignments submitted for grading to PDXCodeGuild on a Pass, Fail, or Pass with Distinction basis.

 ## Required Criteria